birdonwheels5/p2pool-dgbGroestl/README.md

 Forward port 5567 to the host running P2Pool.

-Notes for Myriadcoin:
+Notes for Digibyte:
 -------------------------
-When you install myriadcoind, don't forget to write in your myriadcoin.conf:
+When you install digibyted, don't forget to write in your digibyte.conf:

-    algo=sha256
+    algo=groestl

 Donations:
 -------------------------

-Donations are welcome to have made this working with SHA256:
+Digibyte Donations are welcome for making this work with Groestl:

-     MSi1verRGjiSm8sJXDtkLgCuos4FuP225N
+     DKqUZR8ajzo1vkXYWWx476wRyZ4La76WBy

 Sponsors:
 -------------------------